Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 kubectl apply -f TheIdServer-private-deployment.yaml
 ```

-> The deployment use the unstable version of *aguacongas/theidserver* image, choose a [release image version](https://hub.docker.com/r/aguacongas/theidserver/tags) before applying this file
+> The deployment use the next version of *aguacongas/theidserver* image, choose a [release image version](https://hub.docker.com/r/aguacongas/theidserver/tags) before applying this file
-> `- image: aguacongas/theidserver:unstable # update with the version you want to use`
+> `- image: aguacongas/theidserver:next # update with the version you want to use`

 * Create the network service